Connect with us

 Emotional Eating: Causes and How to Control It

-Emotional eating may bring temporary comfort, but it often leads to guilt, frustration, and unhealthy habits in the long run.
-The good news is that once you understand why it happens, you can learn to manage it effectively.
+Emotional eating may provide momentary relief but it often results in guilt, frustration and unhealthy patterns over time.
+The encouraging part is that once you understand the underlying reasons, you can learn to manage it more effectively.
 This article will help you recognize the causes, identify your triggers, and develop simple strategies to break the cycle.

 emotional eating concept showing stress eating and unhealthy food habits